How to uninstall MacMaster from macOS?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-Some more examples of apps that are distributed using the same or similar methods are Quick Mac Fixer, Total Mac Fixer and Quick Mac Booster.
-It is recommended not to trust apps that are categorized as PUAs, especially if they are not free.
-Some of them may be designed to perform fake virus, error and/or other scans or trick users into paying money for their activation in some other ways.
+Other examples of apps that are distributed using the same or similar methods are Quick Mac Fixer, Total Mac Fixer and Quick Mac Booster.
+You are advised against trusting any apps that are categorized as PUAs, especially if they require payment.
+Some perform fake virus/error scans, or attempt to trick people into paying for activation in other ways.

 How did potentially unwanted applications install on my computer?